Facing Uncertainty, Depression and Fear with Intention

-As a therapist, it’s important to explore what in a person’s past may be leading to habitual self-denigrating beliefs and fear of setting foot on unexplored ground.
+As an individual counseling therapist, it’s important to explore what in a person’s past may be leading to habitual self-denigrating beliefs and fear of setting foot on unexplored ground.
 It’s also important to explore what thoughts and feelings are becoming part of the above feedback loop so they can be quickly identified and challenged by the client.
 But, equally important is to have a behavioral plan of action every day towards a client chosen goal.
 The plan must be manageable and the roadblocks to success must be identified in the form of negative and irrational thoughts, counterproductive feelings and any logistical and concrete hurdles that must be cleared.
 Then, you can break down the task into daily and identifiable steps and assess performance daily and compare yourself to where you were the day before.
 And, what clients start to notice is they feel better, more confident, more able, more motivated and more alive.
 This action, in turn, starts to shape the person into not just who they could be but who they are becoming which is an expression of who they are.
 Dreams become who you are and are becoming instead of who you wish you could be.

 I’d love the chance to help support you acquiring the tools to move through life with more purpose and meaning.
-Feel free to contact me today or schedule an appointment!
+Feel free to call at (619) 318-1901 or schedule an appointment here!
 I’m located in San Diego.